-You can use the bank reconcile option to match the bank transactions entered in Sage One with those on the statement from your bank.
-Reconciling these values means the bank balances and transactions are accurate.
+You can use the bank reconcile option to match the bank transactions entered with those on the statement from your bank.
+Reconciling these values means the bank balances and transactions in Accounting are accurate.

 You should reconcile your bank account each time you receive a statement from your bank.
-Before reconciling your bank account, you should make sure you’ve entered all of your transactions up to the end of your bank statement.
-If you use an online banking service, you may be able to download your bank transactions instead of entering them manually.
+Before reconciling your bank account you should make sure you’ve entered all of your transactions up to the end of your bank statement.
+If you use an online banking system, you may also be able to import your bank statement.

 You can’t reconcile cash in hand accounts.